Integrating Neuroscience into Law and Public Policy

 Assessing Criminal Mental States

 In the criminal justice system we ask jurors to assess the mental state of a defendant that they do not know.
 How do jurors do this mind reading?
 Since 2009 I have been working with members of the MacArthur Foundation Research Network on Law and Neuroscience to answer that question.
 As part of a working group on criminal Intent and Punishment, we have published a series of studies.
-In Fall 2011 we published the New York University Law Review article Sorting Guilty Minds (co-authored with Morris Hoffman, Owen Jones, Joshua Greene, and Rene Marois).
+We initially published the New York University Law Review article Sorting Guilty Minds (co-authored with Morris Hoffman, Owen Jones, Joshua Greene, and Rene Marois).
 The article was cited in a Petition For A Writ Of Certiorari filed with the U.S. Supreme Court.
 The article was also featured in The National Law Journal, and further picked up by a number of related outlets (see for example: here, here, and here).
-We have since followed up with The Language of Mens Rea, published in the Vanderbilt Law Review in 2014.
+We have since followed up with The Language of Mens Rea, Parsing the Behavioral and Brain Mechanisms of Third-Party Punishment, and Decoding Guilty Minds: How Jurors Attribute Knowledge and Guilt.
+I have also published a related study exploring mens rea for racial minority defendants.
 Our results suggest the need for a critical reexamination of the substantial divide between the expectations and assumptions of the criminal codes, on one hand, and empirical reality, on the other.
-We continue to explore these questions in a variety of ways, with additional publications to follow.

 Exploring 21st Century Brain Death